 By carefully analyzing the incidents recorded in the database and the lessons learned, school resource officers, campus police and security officers, administrators, teachers, law enforcement and others can strengthen current programs and identify next practices to ensure the safety and security of our schools and college campuses.

-Sarah Solano is a project assistant for the Police Foundation and Frank Straub, Ph.D. is director of strategic studies for the Police Foundation, www.policefoundation.org.
+Sarah Solano is the former project assistant for the Police Foundation and Frank Straub, Ph.D. is director of strategic studies for the Police Foundation, www.policefoundation.org.
 John Rosiak is the founder of Prevention Partnerships, www.rosiakassociates.com.

 Read More Articles Like This… With A FREE Subscription